9. Use AI to automatically generate content

 - updatedAt: the last updated time of the article, automatically set to the current timestamp

-> The point worth paying attention to is the language setting.
+The point worth paying attention to is the language setting.
 Obviously articles need to be I18n, but there is no need to hard-translate each article into different meanings with AI.
 The best practice is to generate articles based on keywords from different countries.

-Then execute `pnpm db:migrate-local` to generate the local table, and then complete the back-end Api writing.
+Then execute pnpm db:migrate-local to generate the local table, and then complete the back-end Api writing.

-## Complete the writing of Api
+Complete the writing of Api

-Add the `ai-content.ts` file in `actions`, which contains all server-side functions related to AI content generation.
-A small development habit worth noting is: `Split it as detailed as possible and split it according to functions`.
+Add the ai-content.ts file in actions, which contains all server-side functions related to AI content generation.
+A small development habit worth noting is: Split it as detailed as possible and split it according to functions.

-The first is `generateArticle`.
+The first is generateArticle.
 This function is the core of our AI article generation.
 Most of it is conventional logic, but there are some places that we need to pay attention to:

-1. Regarding the writing method of Prompt, there is a set of most commonly used templates, which uses Markdown structure and hierarchy to express requirements and key points.
+- Regarding the writing method of Prompt, there is a set of most commonly used templates, which uses Markdown structure and hierarchy to express requirements and key points.
 Role positioning is completed at the beginning and output constraints are completed at the end.

-2. In most scenarios, it is not required to force the output to JSON.
-This will affect the degree of freedom and output of the AI, and it will encounter situations where it is difficult to `JSON.Parse`.
-Regular extraction is a better choice.
+- In most scenarios, it is not required to force the output to JSON.
+This will affect the degree of freedom and output of the AI, and it will encounter situations where it is difficult to

-This sentence does not actually search the Internet, but we imagine that the AI data itself is crawled from major search engines.
+Please use "keywords" as the keyword to search the first 20 search results on Google, and record their article structure and titles.
+Then, based on these contents, output an article that conforms to Google SEO logic and user experience.This sentence does not actually search the Internet, but we imagine that the AI data itself is crawled from major search engines.
 This way of writing prompt words will guide the search vector to output and find answers near the approximate coordinates in its big data.
 (It’s a bit convoluted.
 Prompt itself is constantly helping the model to correct coordinates in its big universe.
-It will be much better to simply understand and write the output like this)
+It will be much better to simply understand and write the output like this) typeof analysisResult === 'object'is written to help TS type derivation.- I18n needs to be specially declared in the prompt word in some languages.

-6. This prompt word has a lot of room for optimization.
+- This prompt word has a lot of room for optimization.
 A better model can include specific SEO best article practices and requirements.
 This low-parameter model can only generalize prompt words (it does not follow detailed rules).

 'use server'